Megan Thee Stallion says person who shot her is Tory Lanez

 At the hospital, Pete said a female officer was rude to her and told her that she was being detained, although police let her go.

-Officer William Cooper with the Los Angeles Police Department declined to comment Friday on the status of the investigation or in response to Pete's claims about how she was treated by responding officers.
+A police spokesman, William Cooper, declined to comment Friday on the status of the investigation or in response to Pete's claims about how she was treated by responding officers.

 A doctor at the hospital informed Pete she had bullet fragments that needed to be removed, the rapper said.
 She said she downplayed her injuries because she was scared.